 - Bitewing: Examine the crowns of the upper and lower teeth in one section of the mouth, identify cavities in tough-to-reach areas of the mouth and assess fillings.

-- Periapical: Display a tooth from the crown to the root in order to examine one or two teeth for root problems, cavities, and oral health issues that affect the surrounding jaw bone.
+- Periapical: Display a tooth from the crown to the root to examine one or two teeth for root problems, cavities, and oral health issues that affect the surrounding jaw bone.

 - Panoramic: Show the entire mouth and is often used to track a child’s tooth development to determine if orthodontics is necessary.